ProgrammingHero1/B9-Battle-For-Supremacy/README.md

 }
 ```

 3. Add Your production domains to your cors configuration.
 Don't use the URL we have provided inside origin.
 Replace them with your own.
-Watch video 61-9 to 61-11 for solving server deployment issues.

 ```js
 //Must remove "/" from your production URL